 - Organizations: Theory and Research – Review major theories, empirical research, and related literatures in the study of organizations including organizational demography, organizational decision-making, and internal dynamics.

 - Culture: Theory and Research – Review major theories, empirical research, and related literature in the study of cultural production and cultural consumption, with an emphasis on contemporary research using computational designs.

-- Big Data: Social Processes and Ethics - Examine the social processes involved in the creation, storage and use of large scale digital data sets and related ethical issues.
+- Big Data: Social Processes and Ethical Issues - Examine the social processes involved in the creation, storage and use of large-scale digital data sets and related ethical issues.